 Danish 3 Exam

 To demonstrate your Danish language proficiency, you need to pass the language test "Prøve i dansk 3" (Danish 3 Exam).
 This test consists of a written and an oral part in reading comprehension, written communication and oral communication.
 You must pass the oral communication test and obtain a minimum score of 10.
 In the reading comprehension and written communication tests, you must obtain a minimum score of 7 in each test.
-The minimum scores of the three tests must be obtained at the same exam.

 You can take the exam at various language centres in Denmark.
 The exam is held twice a year in May/June and November/December.
 Contact your municipality to learn more about where you can take Danish classes.